Track and roll back database changes

-The Track & Rollback feature of NineData helps users track executed change statements in the target database and locate and rollback based on the change type and execution time range.
+NineData tracks executed change statements in the target database and lets you filter records by change type and time range.

 Supported Change Types: